AMR applications across industries

 Autonomous mobile robot applications are solving a very practical problem: how do you keep materials flowing without constantly redesigning your facility?

-What Are Autonomous Mobile Robots (AMRs)?
+What Are AMRs?
+How Autonomous Mobile Robots Work

 What Are Autonomous Mobile Robots